RicardoRibeirorr/NityJS/docs/animations/SpriteAnimation.md

 # Animation System Classes

 The animation system in NityJS consists of two main classes that work together to provide sprite-based animations: `SpriteAnimationClip` and `SpriteAnimationComponent`.
+Both classes support comprehensive metadata functionality for declarative creation and configuration.

 ## Overview

-- **SpriteAnimationClip**: Defines an animation sequence using sprite names from a spritesheet
+- **SpriteAnimationClip**: Defines an animation sequence using sprite names from a spritesheet with full metadata support
-- **SpriteAnimationComponent**: Manages and plays animation clips on GameObjects
+- **SpriteAnimationComponent**: Manages and plays animation clips on GameObjects with metadata configuration

 ## SpriteAnimationClip Class

-### Constructor
+### Traditional Constructor

 ```javascript
 new SpriteAnimationClip(name, spriteNames, fps, loop)